-□ SBIR Phase I: at least two-thirds (66 2/3%) of the research. □ SBIR Phase II: at least half (50%) of the research. □ Deviation approved in writing by the Funding Agreement officer: % □ N/A because work is not completed.
-(5) The research/research and development is performed in the United States unless a deviation approved in writing by the Funding Agreement officer.
-(Check one box). \Box Yes \Box No \Box Waiver been granted (6) The research/research and development is performed the Awardee's facilities by the Awarde employees, except as otherwise indicated in the SBIR application and approved in the Funding A (Check one box). \square Yes \square No (7) \square I will notify this Federal agency immediately if all or a portion of the work authorized and funded under this award is subsequently funded by another Federal agency. i (8) \square I understand that the information submitted may be given to Federal, State and local agencies for determining violations of law and other purposes.
-(9) \Box I am an officer of the Awardee business concern authorized to represent it and sign this cits behalf.
-By signing this certification, I am representing on my own behalf, and on behalf of the concern, that the information provided in this certification, the application, and all other informs submitted in connection with the award, is true and correct as of the date of submission.
-I acknown any intentional or negligent misrepresentation of the information contained in this certification criminal, civil or administrative sanctions, including but not limited to: (1) fines, restitution and, imprisonment under 18 U.S.C. § 1001; (2) treble damages and civil penalties under the False Clau.S.C. § 3729 et seq.); (3) double damages and civil penalties under the Program Fraud Civil Reproduction of Salays and the seq.); (4) civil recovery of award funds, (5) suspension and/or debarment from a procurement and non-procurement transactions (FAR Subpart 9.4 or 2 C.F.R.
-Part 180); and (6) administrative penalties including termination of SBIR/STTR awards. e business ation owledge that may result in for ims Act (31 medies Act (31 all Federal Signature Date Print Name (First, Middle, Last) Title Business Name
+- \Box SBIR Phase I: at least two-thirds (66 2/3%) of the research. - \Box SBIR Phase II: at least half (50%) of the research. - \Box Deviation approved in writing by the Funding Agreement officer: % - \Box N/A because work is not completed.

+(5) The research/research and development is performed in the United States unless a deviation is approved in writing by the Funding Agreement officer.
+(Check one box). \Box Yes \Box No \Box Waiver has been granted

+(6) The research/research and development is performed at the Awardee's facilities by the Awardee's employees, except as otherwise indicated in the SBIR application and approved in the Funding Agreement.
+(Check one box). \Box Yes \Box No

+(7) \Box I will notify this Federal agency immediately if all or a portion of the work authorized and funded under this award is subsequently funded by another Federal agency.

+(8) \Box I understand that the information submitted may be given to Federal, State and local agencies for determining violations of law and other purposes.

+(9) □I am an officer of the Awardee business concern authorized to represent it and sign this certification on its behalf.
+By signing this certification, I am representing on my own behalf, and on behalf of the business concern, that the information provided in this certification, the application, and all other information submitted in connection with the award, is true and correct as of the date of submission.
+I acknowledge that any intentional or negligent misrepresentation of the information contained in this certification may result in criminal, civil or administrative sanctions, including but not limited to: (1) fines, restitution and/or imprisonment under 18 U.S.C. § 1001; (2) treble damages and civil penalties under the False Claims Act (31 U.S.C. § 3729 et seq.); (3) double damages and civil penalties under the Program Fraud Civil Remedies Act (31 U.S.C. § 3801 et seq.); (4) civil recovery of award funds, (5) suspension and/or debarment from all Federal procurement and non-procurement transactions (FAR Subpart 9.4 or 2 C.F.R.
+Part 180); and (6) other administrative penalties including termination of SBIR/STTR awards.